CivicActions/ssp-toolkit/docs/ssp.md

 All CivicActions employees are required to participate in incident response training, as required by Incident Response Plan changes, and annually.
 The CivicActions Incident Response Plan (<https://civicactions-handbook.readthedocs.io/en/latest/09-security/incident-response-plan>) is the basis for the training and the incident response workflow created by the Security team.
 Upon a review of past incidents, the training is updated to ensure processes and workflows are updated.

-##### LINCS

-CivicActions Operations and users of the LINCS system with incident response responsibilities are required to participate in incident response training once the role is assumed within 10 days, as required by LINCS changes, and annually.
-The Incident Response Plan (<https://git.civicactions.net/lincs/compliance/blob/master/docs/security-irp.md>) is the basis for the training and the incident response workflow created by the Security team.
-Upon a review of past incidents, the training is updated to ensure processes and workflows are updated.

 ### IR-4: Incident Handling

 ##### AWS

 The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: incident handling.

-##### LINCS

-The LINCS Technology Project’s Computer Security Officer (CSO) handles all incidents for the LINCS Technology Project.
-The CSO is prepared to report all incidents to The Department Computer Incident Response Capability (EDCIRC) and United States Computer Emergency Readiness Team (US-CERT) as necessary.
-The LINCS Technology Project utilizes proven incident handling methodologies for security incidents that includes preparation, detection and analysis, containment, eradication, and recovery.
-The Department maintains a list of lessons learned from ongoing incident handling activities and uses those lessons to update the incident response procedures accordingly.
-Preparation activities includes all CivicActions and LINCS internal users are trained if their role includes incident response.
-Detection monitoring tools providing notification to incident response personnel for analysis and action.
-Containment, eradication and recovery activities include AWS and LAMP-stack inherited fixes and LINCS system administrators adjusting IP port blocking security groups and SELinux policies.

 #### a